THS-International/website/src/markdown-pages/news/planning-in-full-swing.md

   to get a wide range of events suiting many different interests.
 We are still in the process of finalizing the calendar, but we are excited to share this within the next few months!
+preview: So many exciting events to look forward to for the Fall!
 type: news
 date: '2020-05-08'
 ---